peteroupc/MailLib/docs/PeterO.Text.Encodings.md

 Contains methods for converting text from one character encoding to another.
 This class also contains convenience methods for converting strings and other character inputs to bytes.The Encoding Standard, which is a Candidate Recommendation as of early November 2015, defines algorithms for the most common character encodings used on Web pages and recommends the UTF-8 encoding for new specifications and Web pages.
 Calling the `GetEncoding(name)`  method returns one of the character encodings with the given name under the Encoding Standard.

-Now let's define some terms:
+Now let's define some terms.

+Encoding Terms

  * A code point is a number that identifies a single text character, such as a letter, digit, or symbol.

+ * A character set is a set of code points which are each assigned to a single text character.
+(This may also be called acoded character set.)

  * An encoder is a class that converts a sequence of bytes to a sequence of code points in the universal character set (otherwise known under the name Unicode).
 An encoder implements the `ICharacterEncoder`  interface.

  * A decoder is a class that converts a sequence of Unicode code points to a sequence of bytes.
 A decoder implements the  `ICharacterDecoder`  interface.

  * An encoding is a mapping from bytes to universal code points and from universal code points to bytes.
 An encoding allows access to both an encoder and a decoder and implements the `ICharacterEncoding`  interface.

- * A character set is a set of code points which are each assigned to a single text character.
-(This may also be called acoded character set.)

 There are several kinds of encodings: